- Loads of style after all these years

 The hallmark of the 2020 Jeep Grand Cherokee is performance, from hilarious supercharged V-8 power to off-road capability

-The Grand Cherokee offers five engine options—four gasoline and one diesel, all of which are powerful and capable to various degrees.
-The base 3.6-liter V-6 is a tried-and-true power plant that makes 295 horsepower and 260 pound-feet of torque through rear-wheel drive and a smooth 8-speed automatic transmission.
+The Grand Cherokee offers four engine options—all of which are powerful and capable to various degrees.
+The base 3.6-liter V-6 is a tried-and-true power plant that makes 295 hp and 260 pound-feet of torque through rear-wheel drive and a smooth 8-speed automatic transmission.
 All-wheel drive is available on the V-6 and standard on all V-8 powered models.

 While the garden-variety Grand Cherokees are plenty powerful and capable, the performance-oriented models steal the show.
-Fiat-Chrysler’s SRT division shoehorned a 6.4-liter V-8 into the SRT model, pushing out 475 horsepower and moving the Grand Cherokee to 60 mph in under 5 seconds.
+Fiat-Chrysler’s SRT division shoehorned a 6.4-liter V-8 into the SRT model, that pushes out 475 hp and moves the Grand Cherokee to 60 mph in less than five seconds.

-As if that wasn’t enough, the Trackhawk model borrows the insane supercharged 6.2-liter V-8 from the Dodge Challenger and Charger SRT Hellcat models for 707 horsepower of fury, making the 4x4 Grand Cherokee capable of 60 mpg in just 3.5 seconds and a quarter mile run of 11.6 seconds.
-Those numbers make it one of the fastest SUVs in the world, but as fun as it is, a price tag of over $100,000 fully loaded hardly seems worth it for a Jeep.
+As if that wasn’t enough, the Trackhawk model borrows the insane supercharged 6.2-liter V-8 from the Dodge Challenger and Charger SRT Hellcat models for 707 horsepower of fury, making the four-wheel-drive Grand Cherokee capable of 60 mph in just 3.5 seconds and a quarter-mile run of 11.6 seconds.
+Those numbers make it one of the fastest SUVs in the world, but as fun as it is, a price tag of more than $100,000 fully loaded hardly seems worth it for a Jeep.

-We’d be remiss not to mention the capable Trailhawk model, which adds off-road suspension, grippier tires, and an all-wheel-drive system that can send nearly 100-percent of power rearward towards an electronic limited slip differential.
+We’d be remiss not to mention the capable Trailhawk model, which adds off-road suspension, grippier tires, and an all-wheel-drive system that can send nearly 100-percent of power rearward toward an electronic limited-slip differential.
 This system is also available on Limited, Overland and Summit models, and it’s plenty capable regardless of trim.

 Off-road, ride and handling